🚀 International plant delivery has become very fast with DHL Express!

 - Vigor: Moderate growth, with spiny stems, forming a dense natural barrier.

-- Type: Deciduous, perennial shrub, with leaves falling in winter.
+- Type: Deciduous shrub, shedding leaves in winter.

 Growing conditions